Quantum-Many-Body/QuantumLattices.jl/docs/src/tutorials/UnitcellDescription.md

 # Unitcell Description

 A quantum lattice system can be completely described within its unitcell.
-Bascially, this description should contain three types of information:
+Basically, this description should contain three types of information:

-1) the spatial information, such as the the coordinates of the points contained in the unitcell;
+1) the spatial information, such as the coordinates of the points contained in the unitcell;
 2) the internal degrees of freedom, such as the local Hilbert space on each point;
 3) the couplings among different degrees of freedom, such as the interaction terms in the Hamiltonian.